yairm210/Unciv/docs/Modders/uniques.md

 *[stats]: For example: `+2 Production, +3 Food`.
 Note that the stat names need to be capitalized!
 *[stockpiledResource]: The name of any stockpiled resource.
 *[tech]: The name of any tech.
+*[terrainFeature]: The name of any terrain that is a terrain feature according to the json file.
 *[tileFilter]: Anything that can be used either in an improvementFilter or in a terrainFilter can be used here, plus 'unimproved'
 *[unitType]: Can be 'Land', 'Water', 'Air', any unit type, a filtering Unique on a unit type, or a multi-filter of these.
 *[validationWarning]: Suppresses one specific Ruleset validation warning.
 This can specify the full text verbatim including correct upper/lower case, or it can be a wildcard case-insensitive simple pattern starting and ending in an asterisk ('*').
 If the suppression unique is used within an object or as modifier (not ModOptions), the wildcard symbols can be omitted, as selectivity is better due to the limited scope.